Estimating conditional Mann-Whitney effects using pseudo-observation-based regression

-The data-generating processes for the event and censoring times were defined as follows: For the event times, we specified Weibull distributions with survival functions $S_j(t|\bs Z_{ji}) = \exp(-(t/\lambda_{ji})^{k_j})$, $j=1,2$, with scale parameters $\lambda_{ji} = \exp(\gamma_{j0} + \bs \gamma_j^\top \bs Z_{ji}) $ and shape parameters $k_j > 0$.
+The data-generating processes for the event and censoring times were defined as follows: For the event times, we specified Weibull distributions with survival functions $S_j(t|\bs Z_{ji}) = \exp(-(t/\lambda_{ji})^{k_j})$, $j=1,2$, with shape parameters $k_j > 0$ and scale parameters $\lambda_{ji} = \exp(\gamma_{j0} + \bs \gamma_j^\top \bs Z_{ji}) $.
 The true parameter values $\gamma_0, \bs \gamma_1, \bs \gamma_2$ are specified in Table~\ref{tab:gamma_parms}.
-We address the relation between $\bs \beta_k$ and $\bs \gamma_k$, $k=0,1,2$, and in which cases the model is correctly specified in Appendix~\ref{app:simu}.
-For the shape parameters, we considered two specifications: In the {\em Setting I}, we specified $k_1=2$ and $k_2=3$, resulting in hazard rates crossing at $t=2/3 \cdot \lambda_{2i}^3 \lambda_{1i}^{-2}$.
-As an example, Figure~\ref{fig:hazards} shows the hazard rates of the considered Weibull survival distributions for equal scale parameters $\lambda_1= \lambda_2=1$.
+We address the relation between $\bs \beta_k$ and $\bs \gamma_k$, $k=0,1,2$, and in which cases the model is correctly specified, in Appendix~\ref{app:simu}.
+For the shape parameters, we considered two specifications: In {\em Setting I}, we specified $k_1=2$ and $k_2=3$, resulting in hazard rates crossing at $t=2/3 \cdot \lambda_{2i}^3 \,\lambda_{1i}^{-2}$.
+As an example, Figure~\ref{fig:hazards} shows the hazard rates and the survival functions of the considered Weibull distributions for equal scale parameters $\lambda_1= \lambda_2=1$.
 In {\em Setting II}, we specified $k_1=k_2=3$, resulting in a Cox proportional hazards model.
 The distributions of the covariates (of dimensions $p_1=p_2 \in \{2,4\}$) were defined by a set of normal and binary distributions, as specified in Table~\ref{tab:cov_parms}.
-Censoring times were sampled from uniform distributions on $[0,b_j]$, setting $b_1=10$ and $b_2=15$.
-This resulted in censoring rates ranging between $8.8\%$--$16.3\%$ and $5.0\%$-- $8.7\%$ in sample groups 1 and 2, respectively (as estimated from large data sets with 1,000,000 event and censoring times per setting and sample group).
+Censoring times were sampled independently using exponential distributions whose rate parameters were adjusted such that the censoring proportion was either $25\%$, $50\%$, or $75\%$.
+The values of the rate parameters were found with the help of an iterative procedure that either increased or decreased the rate depending on whether the empirical censoring proportion was below or above the targeted value.
+All empirical proportions were derived from large data sets consisting of 1,000,000 independently sampled event and censoring times.
 We also considered the fully observable case without censoring.

-The sample sizes $(n_1, n_2)$ were set to $(40,60)$, $(50,50)$, and $(80, 50)$.
-Ten thousand Monte Carlo replications were used in each setting (i.e., for each combination of scale and shape parameter values, covariate numbers, censoring rates, and sample sizes).
+The sample sizes $(n_1, n_2)$ were set to $(200,200)$, $(150, 300)$, and $(500, 300)$.
+Ten thousand Monte Carlo replications were used for each combination of scale and shape parameter values, covariate numbers, censoring proportions, and sample sizes.

-\subsection{Description of the Hypothesis Tests}
+\subsection{Description of the hypothesis tests}